 Which brings me back to the topic of driving and why our auto driver was a complete dick:

 We had arranged for our driver to pick me up at 2:30pm to bring me back to our resort.
 There was one minor problem: On Monday, Anna wasn’t in India, she was returning from a weekend in Singapore, attending a wedding.
 Dr. Jap, Anna’s colleague and partner in the training, decided to attend a cataract camp that required her to stay in the hospital accommodation from Friday night to Monday.
-There had been a prior arrangement made that he would pick them up and bring them back to our resort for a round trip fee of ₹300 (approx. US$4.70) per day.
-He wasn’t informed that there was nobody traveling to the hospital from our resort on Monday, so he waited out the front for two hours on Monday morning.
-There was no communication error, Anna and Dr. Jap just forgot to tell him, admitted their wrongdoing and offered him ₹100 (approx. US$1.60) in compensation, which he happily agreed to and would accept from me, as well as payment for Tuesday upon picking me up from the hospital, a grand total of ₹400 (approx. US$6.30).
+There had been a prior arrangement made for the driver to pick them up and bring them back to our resort for a round trip fee of ₹300 (approx. US$4.70) per day.
+He wasn’t informed that there was nobody traveling to the hospital from our resort on Monday so he waited out the front for two hours that morning.
+There was no communication error, Anna and Dr. Jap just forgot to tell him, admitted their wrongdoing and offered him ₹100 (approx. US$1.60) in compensation, to which he happily agreed and would accept from me, as well as payment for Tuesday upon picking me up from the hospital, a grand total of ₹400 (approx. US$6.30).

-By the time he agreed to take me back to the resort it was 3:00.
-School had just been let out (remember I mentioned that earlier, too?) and there were cars, bikes, autos, trucks and children EVERYWHERE!
-I am absolutely amazed that I didn’t see a single casualty, be it pedestrian, driver, rider or passenger.
-They walk, ride and drive with absolutely no regard for human life.
+By the time he had agreed to take me back to the resort it was 3:00pm.
+School had just been let out (remember I mentioned that earlier, too?) and there were cars, bikes, autos, trucks, and children EVERYWHERE!
+I am absolutely amazed that I didn’t see a single casualty, be it pedestrian, driver, rider, or passenger, as they walk, ride and drive with absolutely no regard for human life.
 We eventually made it back to the resort and the driver insisted on speaking to Anne, the really cool owner of the place.
-She just started screaming at him and essentially told him to never come near this place again.
-Later she said to me that she had “just had a bad day and wasn’t in the mood for dealing with him”.
+She just started screaming at him and essentially told him to never come near the place again.
+Later she said to me that she had “just had a bad day and wasn’t in the mood for dealing with him.”